AlAlKewlJ/terry-stops-seattle/README.md

 **Model**

-We created 3 models to predict if race played a role in the resolution of getting arrested during a Terry stop
+We created 3 models (KNN, Logistic Regression and Decision Tree) to predict if race played a role in the resolution of getting arrested during a Terry stop

 **Findings (TLDR)**

+Race did play a role

 **Code Book**